 Soups are an all-time “souperb” way to have a hearty, healthy meal and what an awesome dish for you to gobble up your healthy green leaf.
 Tear up a bunch of spinach into a bowl of creamy soup of mixed veggies.
 Blitz and give the mixture a boil for just a few minutes.
 Dash of freshly ground pepper on top and squeeze some lime juice.
 We promise that you will never say no to this super soup.
 It is a great way to keep slim too.

 Go Punjabi!
 A delicious must-have winter dish from the North that boasts of five green leafy vegetables.
 Can you beat that?
 Add more spinach and enjoy.
 Chop and mix some palak in makkai ki roti for more goodness.
 Don’t forget white butter and melted jaggery on the side!

 If you are making this over-rated regular, then you as well cook it differently.
 Cook it with lemongrass to give it a hint of Thai.

 Ok, so you are a rice eater.
 Don’t worry; make your rice pulao hara bhara.
 Add palak to your rice and it will make health go a long way.
 Just make palak soup and boil the rice with it.
 You can also prepare it the usual pulao way by adding mushrooms, broccoli and such delights.

 An absolutely lip-smacking dish with crispy palak, sweet-sour tamarind chutney with sev and other garnishes… delicious, isn’t it?

-- If you are a patient of kidney stones, talk to your nutritionist before making spinach your main dish.
+- If you are a patient with kidney stones, talk to your nutritionist before making spinach your main dish.